ltwalt/Walts-World/content/post/2023 Speaking Schedule/index.md

 ---
 title: 2023 Speaking Schedule
-subtitle: What to hear more about the book?
+subtitle: Want to hear more about the book?
 Here is our speaking schedule for 2023.
 summary:
 authors:
 - Walt